 The purpose of this measure was probably to minimize struggle for resources between the descent groups, which endangered the position of the Inca ruling elite as a whole in relation to the increasing number of subject peoples.

-To what extent this actually reflected the situation on the ground is not known.
+To what extent this actually reflected the situation within the Inca empire is not known.
 Other sources suggest that conquered chiefs and headmen were kept in their positions of authority, so long as they fulfilled their obligations to their Inca lords.
 This mainly involved ensuring that their people were available to work on the Inca’s public projects and to fight in the Inca’s wars.

 The Inca rulers routinely imposed a policy of forced resettled on their conquered peoples (mitma).
 The aim of this was primarily to ensure their loyalty to the Inca state; but a subsidiary aim was to enable a better use of land (at least so far as the Inca were concerned).